Michal-Hershowitz/GraphicaPro/README.md

-# GraphicPro: Online Graphics Hub - Comprehensive Client Management
+# GraphicaPro: Online Graphics Hub - Comprehensive Client Management

 GraphicFlow is a comprehensive platform designed to streamline client management for independent graphic artists.
 The aim of this project is to develop a centralized website for freelance graphic designers to efficiently manage their workflow and collaborate with clients.
 The platform is geared towards providing a smooth experience for both artists and clients, ensuring clear communication, accurate pricing, automated time tracking, administrative organization, and convenient access to completed work.